-A mezzanine building / floor is a raised platform independent of a building structure, supported by steel columns.
-This type of flooring can create additional floors of space for a variety of different uses such including storage or extra office space.
+A mezzanine building / floor is a raised platform that is independent of a building structure and is supported by steel columns.
+Mezzanine flooring can create additional floors of space for a variety of different uses such including storage or extra office space.
 Mezzanine floors are a very quick and cost effective way to create new space with little expense and inconvenience of relocation.

-A steel mezzanine building floor utilizes the overhead space in the existing premises with minimum amount of disruption and moreover in most of the cases, any planning permission is not required.
-It can be customized according to an organization’s own specific needs.
-A wide range of floor surfaces and sizes are available to maximize and improve the space in order to make the best use of the total volume of the premises.
+A steel structural mezzanine building floor utilises the overhead space in your existing premises with the minimum of disruption and in most cases without the need for planning permission.
+It is fully customised to a organisation’s own specific needs, available in a wide range of floor surfaces and sizes to maximize and improve space in order to get the best use from the total volume of the premises.
 A mezzanine floor can cope with many different applications, from light storage to the support of very heavy machinery.

-There are different types of mezzanines; including stick built, fiberglass, and rack-supported.
-The two most common types of mezzanines are cold rolled and structural steel.
-It is important to understand the difference in the ways in which the two types of mezzanines are manufactured because it helps us to choose the right product for a given job.
+There are a few different types of mezzanines; including stick built, fiberglass, and rack-supported.
+In general, the two most common types of mezzanines are cold rolled and structural steel.
+Understanding the differences in the way the two types of mezzanines are manufactured is crucial to ensuring you choose the right product for the job.

-Structural steel mezzanine comprises of hot rolled structural I-beams which are connected in a post-and-beam manner to the I-beam columns.
+Structural steel mezzanines are constructed of hot rolled structural I-beams which connect in a post-and-beam manor to I-beam columns.
 Open web bar joists are then used to construct the sub-floor support.
-While structural steel mezzanines have a higher dead load than cold rolled systems, they also offer other advantages.
-The most common amongst all the benefits is greater column spacing.
-Where the maximum achievable column spacing with the cold rolled is 10 to 15 feet, structural steel mezzanines can be used to achieve a column spacing of 25 feet and load ratings of over 125 kg/sq meter (the standard rating).
-This implies that by using structural steel mezzanine system, more material can be stored in a smaller area – with more space for maneuverability underneath.
+While structural steel mezzanines do have a higher dead load than cold rolled systems, they also offer major advantages.
+The most commonly required benefit of structural steel is greater column spacing.
+Instead of the limited 10 to 15 feet achievable with cold rolled, structural steel mezzanines can have column spacing over 25 feet as well as load ratings well over the standard 125 Kg/m2.
+This means when using a structural steel mezzanine system, more material can be stored in a smaller area – with more space for maneuverability underneath.

-The finishing of these mezzanine systems can be done with the help of wet paint or power coated paint.
-Cold rolled systems can be pre-galvanized whereas structural steel must be hot-dipped for galvanization.
-Decking options for both systems include decking sheet and plywood, bar grating, and plank decking.
-With structural steel, there is an added option of either finishing the floor in concrete or with checker plate.
+Mezzanine systems can be finished with wet paint or powder coated.
+Cold rolled systems can be pre-galvanized whereas structural steel must be hot-dipped in order to become galvanized.
+Decking options for both systems include: decking sheet and plywood, bar grating, and plank decking.
+With structural steel, however, there is the added option of either finishing the floor in concrete or with Checker plate.